cysteely/cysteely/README.md

 - 👋 Hi, I’m @cysteely
-- 👀 I’m interested in computer science as it pertains to health science
+- 👀 I’m working to recieve my B.S. in Computer Science
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently data science
-- 💞️ I’m looking to collaborate on anything that can get me experience!
+- 💞️ I’m looking to collaborate on anything that can get me experience in the field of data science!
 - 📫 How to reach me: caroline.steely@colorado.edu

 <!---